 As well as growing fruit, vegetables and herbs, we also keep a small flock of pure-bred Buff Orpington chickens – for both meat and for eggs.
 We keep, also, a much larger flock of chickens – pure-bred Welsumers – on our croft in Eriskay.
 The eggs of both breeds are also sold as hatching eggs.

-Our croft on the nearby island of Eriskay is a long narrow strip, totalling about 15 acres, running from the rocky north shore of the island for about half a mile to the rocky buttresses of Beinn Sciathan, Eriskay’s highest point.
+Our croft – on the nearby island of Eriskay – is a long narrow strip of land, totalling 5.75 hectares (about 15 acres), running from the rocky north shore of the island for about half a mile to the rocky buttresses of Beinn Sgiathan, Eriskay’s highest point.
 From the shore (with its plentiful supply of seaweed for fertlizing the ground) and the ‘new’ road is the most productive part of the croft, with better quality grazing, the hen houses and croft store.
 Here too is the eco croft house we built 2008-2009 (which we let out as a self-catering holiday cottage, Carrick – The Blue House).

 Our hens and geese have free-range over the lower croft – including the shore with its many tasty morsels amongst the seaweed.
 The hens are mostly Welsumer, but also Orpingtons (mostly Buff), Cream Crested Legbar, and usually a few of other breeds.
 Our white Embden geese are left pretty much to their own devices, but in spring they provide a limited supply of huge and very tasty eggs ; and in autumn the freezer is re-stocked with goose.